 Galaxy surveyed Queenslanders on Abortion: download the results here.

-This may be because 84% of Queenslanders believe that abortion can harm the physical and/or mental health of a woman.
+Seventy-six percent of Queensland voters believe that abortion can harm the physical and/or mental health of women.

 Twenty-six percent of Queensland voters know at least one woman who had an abortion as a result of pressure or coercion from another person.

 Sixty percent of Queensland voters would not allow abortion after 13 weeks.
 Seventy-three percent oppose abortion after 23 weeks of pregnancy.
 Only 5% support abortion until birth.